himanigaire/Project_1/README.md

 How to View the Project:

-Open 1.html in your browser.
+Download the 1.html file from this link https://github.com/himanigaire/Project_1.git and open in your browser.

 How It Works: